The Assignment activity lets instructors communicate tasks, collect work, set due dates, and provide feedback and grades.

 Common Module Settings

 Setting an ID number identifies the activity for grade calculation purposes.
-See Using the Calculator Tool in the Moodle Gradebook.
+See Custom Grade Formulas in he Moodle Gradebook.

 These options let you restrict the assignment to particular groups of students you have already created in Moodle.
 For more information, see Assign an Activity to a Group or Grouping in Moodle.